-3.3.3.4.4.1 Impacts from Seafloor Devices Under Alternative 1 Impacts from Seafloor Devices Under Alternative 1 for Training Activities
+3.3.3.4.4.1 Impacts from Seafloor Devices Under Alternative 1

+Impacts from Seafloor Devices Under Alternative 1 for Training Activities

-As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), for training activities under Alternative 1, seafloor devices would be used in the Northeast and Southeast U.S. Continental Shelf, and Gulf of Mexico Large Marine Ecosystems, as well as Gulf Stream Open Ocean Area-predominantly within the Virginia Capes, Navy Cherry Point, Jacksonville, and Gulf of Mexico Range Complexes; and in many inland water locations but predominantly in lower Chesapeake Bay, Narragansett Bay, the James River and Tributaries (Virginia), Cooper River (South Carolina), Mayport (Florida), and York River (Virginia) (Tables 3.0-34 and 3.0-35).
+As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), for training activities under Alternative 1, seafloor devices would be used in the Northeast and Southeast U.S. Continental Shelf, and Gulf of Mexico Large Marine Ecosystems, as well as the Gulf Stream Open Ocean Area-predominantly within the Virginia Capes, Navy Cherry Point, Jacksonville, and Gulf of Mexico Range Complexes; and in many inshore water locations but predominantly in lower Chesapeake Bay, James River & Tributaries, and York River (VA); Kings Bay (GA); and Truman Harbor and Demolition Key (FL) (Tables 3.0-35 and 3.0-36).

-As detailed in Appendix F (Military Expended Material and Direct Strike Impact Analysis, Tables F-10, F-11, F-13), the overwhelming majority of bottom-placed devices used in training are recovered mine shapes.
+As detailed in Appendix F (Military Expended Material and Direct Strike Impact Analysis, Tables F-9, F-10, F-12), the overwhelming majority of bottom-placed devices used in training are recovered mine shapes.

 Seafloor device operation, installation, or removal can potentially impact seagrass by physically removing vegetation (e.g., uprooting), crushing, temporarily increasing the turbidity (sediment suspended in the water) of waters nearby, or shading seagrass which may interfere with photosynthesis.
 If seagrass is not able to photosynthesize, its ability to produce energy is compromised.
-However, the intersection of seagrasses and seafloor devices is limited and suspended sediments would settle in a few hours.
-The only training use of seafloor devices that may potentially overlap with seagrass in the Study Area involves bottom-crawling unmanned underwater vehicles used in the Gulf of Mexico Large Marine Ecosystem in the Naval Surface Warfare Center, Panama City Division Testing Range, St. Andrew Bay, Florida.
+However, the intersection of seagrasses and the use of seafloor devices is limited.
+Bottom disturbance would be limited to the immediate area where the device is deployed.
+Fine sediments would be suspended in small quantities and be widely dispersed by waves and currents, settling back to the bottom in minutes to hours.
+No persistent or widespread effects on sedimentation or turbidity within or adjacent to the Study Area are anticipated.
+The only training use of seafloor devices that may potentially overlap with seagrass in the Study Area involves mine shapes used in the Gulf of Mexico Large Marine Ecosystem in the Naval Surface Warfare Center, Panama City Division Testing Range, St. Andrew Bay, Florida (Appendix F [Military Expended Material and Direct Strike Impact Analysis, Table F-12]).